About

 My work explores Arts-based Methods in HCI, with a focus on drawing, (visual) storytelling and dance.
 I am interested in arts as an embodied way of knowing and meaning-making from ideation to dissemination, for the researcher and the researched during the whole design and research process.
 As a new lens on what we can easily put into words, as a way to express what is 'only' on the tip of our tongue and as a way to make seen and heard things we cannot express otherwise.

-I am also an Educator, teaching and supervising on an under- and postgraduate level.
+As an Educator, I teach and supervise on an under- and postgraduate level.
 I have experience in running traditional and flipped classroom courses as well as master classes.
-Courses I taught on include Human-Computer Interaction and Interaction Design, Designing Interactive Systems, Collaborative Systems, Computer Systems Architecture and System Requirements & Design.
+Courses I taught on include (Introduction to) Human-Computer Interaction and Interaction Design, Ethics in HCI, Designing Interactive Systems, Collaborative Systems, Computer Systems Architecture and System Requirements & Design.

 And I have expertise as a programmer, designer and research consultant in electronically-mediated dance, digital behavioural interventions for children with autism, joint attention and gaze in human-robot interaction, open innovation and serious games, digital games research as well as active and receptive media work.